arlechann/teip-bin-PKGBUILD/README.md

+# What is this

+PKGBUILD to install [teip](https://github.com/greymd/teip) binary.

 # License

-This script is CC0-1.0.
+This PKGBUILD script is CC0-1.0.

-[teip](https://github.com/greymd/teip) is the MIT License.